benngarcia/egyptian-ratscrew-ruby/README.md

 Egyptian Rafter game in Ruby.
 Used for simulating new strategies.
-Code Design kinda bad - if you want to test your own strategies I'll refactor for you just dm me on twitter lol.
+If you'd like to implement a new strategy - dm me on twitter
 To run:

 1. Clone